How to be Prepared for a Storm

 Some other things you may want to throw in a bag and have ready would be: extra blankets, prescription medication, glasses, infant formula, diapers, personal hygiene products, and important family documents.

-Even though our basement is unfinished we tried to make a play area for the kids so that in case we have to go down there…it’s not just concrete floors.
+We have a designated play area in the basement for our kids.
 The more things they have to do, the less scared they will be.

 Our kids actually look forward to going down to the basement because they get to play with a whole new set of toys that they rarely see.